 - The entrance to the reception showcased a 15 foot wall of place cards delicately hanging with greens between two birch trees and over the "guest book" which was two oars for guests to write on.
 They got engaged while portaging.

 - The reception had greenery-draped planks suspended from the ceiling with their favorite industrial style Edison bulbs hanging low for a more intimate dining atmosphere.

 - The lights illuminated the centrepieces: wood boxes spilling with greenery and florals.

 - The backdrop to the head table was a giant chalkboard wall that incorporated the same lettering used in the invitation suite and menus.

 - The meticulously designed menus incorporated their love for lettering and minimalism and were perfectly accented by little ferns laid delicately on top.

 - The meal was designed around their love of food and was divine.
 Julia really loves edible flowers and each course incorporated them into the aesthetic of the dish.

 - The traditional Greek treats on the sweets table were made my Julia's family as a nod to her heritage (and were absolutely delicious, I will openly admit to eating a few before the wedding started).

-- The guest favors were "flower bombs," our florists' genius invention that had wild flower seeds rolled up in fertilized soil ready to be thrown into a garden.
+- The guest favours were "flower bombs," our florists' genius invention that had wildflower seeds rolled up in fertilized soil ready to be thrown into a garden.

 - The kissing game played to Julia's love of golf: it was a putting green that encouraged the guests to come up and get a hole in one to get the couple to kiss.